 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of patients given antipsychotic medications.
-While antipsychotic medications may be vital to many patients, it is important to ensure these drugs are being used appropriately.
-In limited cases, increased usage of these drugs may indicate that a nursing home is using these medications to subdue residents.
+This tells you the percent of residents given antipsychotic medications.
+While antipsychotic medications may be helpful for many patients, it is important to confirm these drugs are being used only where medically required.
+In some cases, high levels of antipsychotic drug use may mean that a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

 In Campbell Hall Rehabilitation Center, 13.3% of Patients use Anti-Anxiety Medication

 This figure tells you the percentage of long-term care patients which were prescribed antianxiety medication.
 These medications are generally given to residents experiencing depression and anxiety.

 In Campbell Hall Rehabilitation Center, 13.2% of Patients

 This is a measure of the percentage of long-term care patients who are exhibiting symptoms of depression.